top of page

 First things first, we got our bearings with driving on the right-hand side and headed out of Tirana pronto towards a beautiful viewpoint just outside Tirana.
 Bovilla Lake is a 1-hour drive from Tirana airport - and then depending on where you park, either a 1 or 2-hour roundtrip hike.
 Warning: the drive will be uncomfortable for a lot of people and I wouldn't recommend attempting it if you're a new driver or are not comfortable driving on the other side of the road.
 About half of the journey was over heavily potholed roads - and on the smooth roads, there were multiple hairpin turns, so do take care.
 It is definitely manageable and lots of other cars were doing it - but I'd say only attempt it if you're comfortable with the above!

-Hairpin turns in the road up to Bovilla Lake
+Hairpin turns in the road up to Bovilla Lake in Albania

 Getting to Bovilla Lake